 Paul Bildt was born on May 19, 1885 in Berlin, where he took acting classes with Friedrich Moest at the Reicher Academy for Performing Arts.
 His debut as an actor in 1905 was with a touring theater company in Hanover in 1905 and theater engagements followed in Leipzig and Dresden.

 Renate Blume was born in 1944 in Bad Wildungen.
 As a twelve-year-old she joined the famous Gret Palucca ballet school in Dresden.
 Although her parents wanted her to became a doctor, she secretly applied to the Academy for Performing Arts in Berlin.

-Christel Bodenstein was born on October 13, 1938 in Munich.
-From 1952 to 1955, she trained at the Leipzig School of Ballet and at the Ballet School Berlin.
+Christel Bodenstein was born in Munich, Germany, on October 13, 1938.
+From 1952 to 1955, she trained at the Leipzig School of Ballet and at the Berlin Ballet School.
 Her first engagement was at the Landestheater in Halle.
-From 1956 to 1959, she concentrated in performing arts at the German Academy for Film Arts in Potsdam-Babelsberg.
+From 1956 to 1959, she then studied acting at the Deutsche Hochschule für Filmkunst (now Filmuniversität Babelsberg Konrad Wolf) in Potsdam-Babelsberg.